 No matter the space you are dealing with, there is a bonsai tree that will suit your needs.
 Not everyone has an outdoor space for bonsai to be kept but there are plenty of trees you can still choose.

 When you purchase a bonsai tree, there should be an indication as to whether it needs to be grown indoors, outdoors, or if it can be kept in both.
-Bonsai trees are easier to take care of than regular trees, and most variants are ideal for beginners.
+It is easier to take care of Bonsai trees than regular trees, and most variants are ideal for beginners.
 Most bonsai don’t survive because their owners treat them more like decorations than something living.

 It is important to make sure you take into consideration the atmosphere you intend to grow it in.
 Not everyone has access to a garden which limits which kind of tree you can buy.
 If you’re unsure when you are purchasing your bonsai, you can ask the store for advice which they should be able to provide.